PennLINC/pncsinglefuncparcel_psychopathology/index.md

    > Visualize the contribution pattern of functional topography features to the first component.
 8. Step_8th_SumofWeights_PLSca.R:
    > Sum the contribution weights of each network and visualize using bar graph.

+### Step_8th_PLSr1_OtherFactors
+Prediction of other specific orthogonal factors from bifactor model, including fear, psychosis, externalizing, mood/anxious-misery factors.
+Results showed functional topography significantly predicted fear and psychosis factors, so futher visualized the results of these two factors.
+The computations from step 1 and step 6 are the same with the above.